-- If the placement examination indicates a need for remediation in English, mathematics, or reading, remediation must be completed before entering the Nursing Program. - Nursing students are required to submit evidence of a physical examination, antibody titers, and inoculations prior to their first day of classes in NUR 101 Fundamental of Nursing and annually thereafter.
+- 1. If the placement examination indicates a need for remediation in English, mathematics, or reading, remediation must be completed before entering the Nursing Program. - 2.
+All applicants are required to take the TEAS examination and must achieve a minimum score of Proficient (58.7%) on the Math section, the English section and the Writing section of the examination in order to be considered for admission to the nursing program.

-- Nursing students must be of good moral character and may be subject to criminal background checks and random drug screening. - Nursing students must be able to independently complete a patient assessment through visualization, direct and indirect auscultation, detection of odors, palpation, and percussion. - Nursing students must be able to perform gross and fine motor movements and must possess the physical strength and stamina to provide safe nursing care. - Nursing students must be alert, able to think critically and problem solve, possess emotional stability and flexibility, and be able to communicate effectively in English. - 7.
-Students are required to adhere to those departmental policies that are distributed to all nursing students. - 8.
-A minimum grade of 75 is required in each of the required Nursing courses. - A minimum of 17 credits (including NUR 101 Fundamental of Nursing) must be completed before progressing to NUR 105 Introduction to Medical Surgical Nursing. - 10.
-Nursing students must supply their own required uniforms and equipment. - 11.
-Nursing students are required to supply their own transportation to clinical settings. - Nursing students must be legally eligible for employment and professional licensure in the United States. - 13.
-Nursing students must submit a copy of current certification of competency in cardiopulmonary resuscitation for the Health Care Provider prior to admission to NUR 101 (Fundamental of Nursing) and must be kept current. - 14.
+- 3. Nursing students are required to submit evidence of a physical examination, antibody titers, and inoculations prior to their first day of classes in NUR 101 Fundamental of Nursing and annually thereafter. - 4.
+Nursing students must be of good moral character and may be subject to criminal background checks and random drug screening. - 5.
+Nursing students must be able to independently complete a patient assessment through visualization, direct and indirect auscultation, detection of odors, palpation, and percussion. - 6.
+Nursing students must be able to perform gross and fine motor movements and must possess the physical strength and stamina to provide safe nursing care. - 7.
+Nursing students must be alert, able to think critically and problem solve, possess emotional stability and flexibility, and be able to communicate effectively in English. - 8.
+Students are required to adhere to those departmental policies that are distributed to all nursing students. - 9.
+A minimum grade of 75 (C+) is required in each of the required Nursing courses. - A minimum of 17 credits (including NUR 101 Fundamental of Nursing) must be completed before progressing to NUR 105 Introduction to Medical Surgical Nursing. - 11.
+Nursing students must supply their own required uniforms and equipment. - 12.
+Nursing students are required to supply their own transportation to clinical settings. - 13.
+Nursing students must be legally eligible for employment and professional licensure in the United States. - 14.
+Nursing students must submit a copy of current certification of competency in cardiopulmonary resuscitation for the Health Care Provider (After February 16, 2016 the BLS Provider card from the American Heart Association is acceptable), prior to admission to NUR 101 (Fundamental of Nursing) and must be kept current. - 15.
 College courses applicable to the Nursing Program completed at other colleges must be transferred in prior to admission to the Nursing Program.
-Science courses completed more than ten years prior to admission will not be accepted.
-ASH 131 (Anatomy and Physiology I) may have only been attempted twice within the past ten (10) years. - Questions or concerns about the Nursing Program may be directed to:
+Science courses completed more than ten years prior to admission will not be accepted. - 16.
+AHS 131 (Anatomy and Physiology I), AHS 132 (Anatomy and Physiology II), and AHS 202 (Medical Microbiology), must be completed with a grade of C or better in order to remain in the nursing program.
+ASH 131 (Anatomy and Physiology I) may have only been attempted twice within the past ten (10) years.

-Accreditation Commission for Education in Nursing, Inc. 3343 Peachtree Road, NE, Suite 850 Atlanta, Georgia 30326 Tel: 404-975-5000 Fax: 404-975-5020
+Questions or concerns about the Nursing Program may be directed to:

-Web site: www.acenursing.org
+Accreditation Commission for Education in Nursing, Inc. 3343 Peachtree Road, NE, Suite 850 Atlanta, Georgia 30326 Tel: 404-975-5000 Fax: 404-975-5020 Web site: www.acenursing.org